Standards of Conduct

 Policy Statement

-Florida Tech assumes the responsibility of providing a safe and inclusive workplace where all employees are treated with fairness and respect.
-Overall, Florida Tech aims to provide a workplace that operates following a very high standard of morality, inclusivity, and integrity.
+Florida Tech assumes the responsibility of providing a safe and collaborative workplace where all employees are treated with fairness and respect.
+Overall, the University aims to provide a workplace that operates following a very high standard of morality, collaboration, and integrity.
 All employees are expected to maintain a professional environment for our students, customers, partners, and each other.
-Employees are expected to demonstrate trustworthiness by acting in a reliable and dependable manner, fostering a culture of honesty and accountability, acting with integrity, using good judgment, and acting appropriately in any given situation.
-Actions involving theft, fraud, embezzlement, kickbacks, misappropriation of funds or assets, falsification of records, conflicts of interest, breach of confidentiality, and other improprieties are in direct violation of this policy.
+Employees are expected to demonstrate trustworthiness by acting in a reliable and dependable manner, fostering a culture of honesty and accountability, and acting with integrity.
+This includes using good judgment and behaving appropriately in all situations.

 Procedures/Guidelines